drc-cs/SPRING25-GENERATIVE-AI/lectures/L01/slides.md

 Let's take a look at a simple Dockerfile for a TensorFlow container.
 This container is based on the official TensorFlow image and includes some common libraries for deep learning.

+In addition, it installs the code-server, which allows you to run a Visual Studio Code server inside the container.
+This makes it easier to edit and run your code directly in the container.

 ```dockerfile

 # Use the official TensorFlow image as a base image.